digitalyoshixi/zettelkasten/content/Security/Intrusion Prevention System.md

 aliases:
   - IPS
 ---
-A internet application that monitors traffic within a network.
+A internet application that sits on your [[Local Area Network|LAN]].
+Monitors traffic within a network.
 Can stop an attack by:
 - Slowing down network bandwidth and latency
 - Fixing packets by removing malware
 - Block incoming packets based off [[IP Address]], port number or application